Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 - Finding hyponyms of a single word where k = 0.
 - Finding hyponyms of multiple words where k = 0 (e.g. `gallery, bowl`).

+You will need to complete `AutograderBuddy.java` to test your code.
+See the [Submitting Your Code](#submitting-your-code) section for more details.

 **These test files are not comprehensive**; in fact, they each only contain one sanity check test.
 You should fill each file with more unit tests, and also use them as a template to create two new test files for the respective cases.